 Blindfold Activities (2).
 Blindfolds can be used in many fun ways - I use ones that airlines give out for sleeping.
 For younger kids have Ss stand in a circle with the blindfolded student in the center.
 Spin him/her around a few times and have him/her approach the nearest student to ask general questions in order to guess his/her identity.
 Also, have blindfold Ss guess objects by feeling or even food by tasting.
 Another use is to practice giving directions - the blindfolded S is directed around the classroom by his/her partner to reach a target.

 Christmas.
 Our Christmas games and activities page is packed full of ideas to use in an ESL kids class.
-There are also links to popular Christmas songs.
+There are also links to Christmas flashcards, worksheets, craft sheets and popular Christmas songs.

 Classroom Races.
 Races are a fun way to teach a lot of different action verbs and adjectives/adverbs.
 Line the students up and tell them the action they have to do during the race and then shout go.
 Actions include: giant strides, little steps, run backwards, skip, jump, hop, crawl like a crab/baby, hop like a rabbit/frog, fly like a bird, walk quickly/slowly and so on.

 ESL Bingo.
 All kids love bingo!
-Here are 2 excellent links: Peter Warner's Livening Up Bingo has instructions and ideas for using Bingo with ESL kids as well as a great prepositions bingo game with board and cards.
-David Lisgo's Double Sound Bingo can be found at the bottom of his webpage.
+Here are 2 excellent links: Peter Warner's Livening Up Bingo has instructions and ideas for using Bingo with ESL kids as well as a great prepositions bingo game with board and cards - well worth checking!
+The second link is David Lisgo's Double Sound Bingo, which can be found at the bottom of his webpage.

 Flashcard Activity.
 Here is a great activity for using flashcards with large groups (by Katherine MacKay, ETJ's Snakes & Ladders): "Have 4 children each hold up a flashcard at the front of the class, flash and then hide their card.
 The teacher calls out one of the words and the children have to remember where the word is and line up in front of the child holding that flashcard.
 Children have great fun trying to remember, jumping from one line to the next, following their friends and excitedly waiting for the card to be revealed.
 In a second round, it's fun to add an additional challenge and get the children holding flashcards to change places, and then repeat the activity with the whole class".